Joan-bbs/realm-xwPF/README_EN.md

 - `Round Robin` mode (roundrobin)

-Continuously switches between exit servers in the rule group.
+Continuously switches between exit servers in the rule group

 - `IP Hash` mode (iphash)

-Based on the hash value of the source IP, determines traffic direction, ensuring requests from the same IP always go to the same exit server.
+Based on the hash value of the source IP, determines traffic direction, ensuring requests from the same IP always go to the same exit server

 - Weight represents allocation probability

 - Failover

 When a certain exit is detected as failed, it's temporarily removed from the load balancing list.
-It will be automatically added back to the load balancing list after recovery.
+It will be automatically added back to the load balancing list after recovery

 Native realm does not currently support failover.